CatharineFleming/Transportation-Access-/README.md

 # Project Title: Mapping accessibility to public transit in Chicago, Illinois

-# Name(s) of individual or team members: Eliza Lawrence
+# Name(s) of individual or team members: Eliza Lawrence, Catharine Fleming

 # Short 1-2 sentence summary: We plan to map distance to bus and train stops in Chicago from block group Census data.